shaunrd0/klips/python/neural-network/README.md

 If the length of possible label classifications does not match the number of output nodes requested, a warning will show.
 In both cases, the program corrects the node count to match the input data / labels, and not the requested node count.

-The total number of output labels provided must match the total number of the number of input sequences.
+The total number of output labels provided must match the total number of input sequences.

 Running NN program uses IRIS data set by default.
 Warnings will be shown if input and output node count is changed without providing new input.